-On June 19, 2014, Envestnet and certain of its subsidiaries entered into a credit agreement with a group of banks (the "Banks"), for which Bank of Montreal is acting as administrative agent, pursuant to which the Banks agreed to provide an unsecured revolving credit facility of \$70,000 with a sublimit for the issuance of letters of credit of \$5,000.
-Since then the agreement has been amended several times and was last amended and restated on July 18, 2017.
+In 2014, Envestnet and certain of its subsidiaries entered into a credit agreement with a group of banks (the "Banks"), for which Bank of Montreal is acting as administrative agent, pursuant to which the Banks agreed to provide an unsecured revolving credit facility of \$70,000 with a sublimit for the issuance of letters of credit of \$5,000.
+Since then the agreement has been amended several times and was last amended and restated in July 2017.

-On July 18, 2017, the Company and certain of its subsidiaries entered into a Second Amended and Restated Credit Agreement (the "Second Amended and Restated Credit Agreement") with a group of banks (the "Banks"), for which Bank of Montreal acted as administrative agent (the "Administrative Agent").
+On July 18, 2017, the Company and certain of its subsidiaries entered into a Second Amended and Restated Credit Agreement (the "Second Amended and Restated Credit Agreement") with the Banks, for which Bank of Montreal acted as administrative agent (the "Administrative Agent").
 The Second Amended and Restated Credit Agreement amends and restates the Amended and Restated Credit Agreement, dated as of November 19, 2015, as amended, among the Company, the guarantors party thereto, the lenders party thereto and Bank of Montreal, as administrative agent (the "Prior Credit Facility").
 Pursuant to the Second Amended and Restated Credit Agreement, the Banks agreed to provide to the Company revolving credit commitments (the "Revolving Credit Facility") in the aggregate amount of up to \$350,000 which amount may be increased by \$50,000.
 The Second Amended and Restated Credit Agreement also includes a \$5,000 subfacility for the issuance of letters of credit.